-first and most important aspect of emotional intelligence is being able to recognise our own and others’ emotional cues.
+The first and most important aspect of emotional intelligence is being able to recognise our own and others’ emotional cues.

 How do you know how others are feeling?
 A good way is to ask.
-However, they may or may not be intentionally lying to you or themselves.
+However, they may or may not intentionally lie to you or themselves.
 Some good indicators can be what they do not say.
 For example, if someone is minimising what they have done or how it has affected others that can indicate that they are uncomfortable with the outcome and are now trying to defend themselves against a negative emotion.
 It could be that they are blaming others for their own actions.
 Or it could be that they just avoid talking about the topic completely.
 We all do it.
 It’s how our mind protects us from those uncomfortable emotions.
-A reasonable dose of self-reflection is key to being honest with ourselves.
+A reasonable dose of self-reflection is critical to being honest with ourselves.

 Body language accounts for the majority of communication.
 Are their arms open or folded?
 Is their body language closed or open?
 What are their facial expressions?
 How does their tone of voice sound?
 Is it loud, quiet, or monotonous?
 What pace are they talking at?
 If you know the person, you will more likely detect when there are changes.
 Even if you don’t know the person, you can generally pick up on those emotional cues such as tensing, frowning, or sweating.
 It may also be what they are not doing.
 For example, they may be often yawning because they are not sleeping properly.
 It may be that they are avoiding you completely.
 It may be that their timekeeping is sporadic.

 There are many ways we can identify emotions in ourselves and others.
 Once we have identified these then we can begin to manage these.
 Self-awareness is so important in order for us to manage ourselves.
 We can’t control others only ourselves.
 However, we can use tools such as empathy, perspective-taking, and actively listening to constructive criticism to improve our interactions.